Mobile eCommerce Guide: Understanding the Mobile Consumer

 Start by taking a look at your analytics to uncover valuable insights into your own mobile consumer behavior.
 While there are hundreds, if not thousands, of ways to slice and dice your data in Google Analytics (or similar tools), here are some foundational reports to help you start better understanding your mobile customers.

 In Google Analytics, start by creating a unique segment for mobile traffic.
-Segments allow you to quickly isolate data.
+Segments allow you to quickly isolate specific sets of data.
 Google already has preconfigured segments set up for mobile, tablet, and desktop, combinations of both, and conversion traffic.
 Select the ones most pertinent to your business and hit the apply button.

 From here you’ll be able to view your data with a side-by-side comparison of your new data segments.